 While the new Immigration Levels Plan prioritizes economic goals, it includes a significant reduction in targets for humanitarian and refugee programs.
-JIAS Toronto and the Anglican Diocese of Nova Scotia and Prince Edward Island will discuss the impact of this new Plan on refugee families, sponsoring communities and Canadians at large.
+JIAS Toronto and [other SAH TBC] will discuss the impact of this new Plan on refugee families, sponsoring communities and Canadians at large.
 The session will highlight Canada's longstanding humanitarian commitments, including the history and role of the PSR program in shaping national responses to global displacement.
 It will examine how the immigration level reductions affect refugee sponsorship pathways, family reunification, and long-term settlement outcomes, and offer insights on sustaining humanitarian leadership amid shifting demographic priorities.